 - Baseline Assessment Tests

-It is essential that the curriculum on offer at Grange Park School meets the needs of the pupils and that all elements of the statement can be delivered.
+It is essential that the curriculum on offer at Grange Park School meets the needs of the pupils.
 In order to facilitate efficiency of learning, there should be an appropriate peer group and a vacancy in the Year Group.
+It is also essential that pupils are able to work in classrooms and transition between rooms.

 Additional criteria will be: